-- A. "Assault" is: - an act done with intent to cause fear in another of immediate bodily harm or death; - 2. the intentional infliction of or attempt to inflict bodily harm upon another; or - the threat to do bodily harm to another with present ability to carry out the threat. - B. "Harassment" prohibited by this policy consists of physical or verbal conduct, including, but not limited to, electronic communications, relating to an individual's or group of individuals' race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, including gender identity or expression, or disability, when the conduct: - 1. has the purpose or effect of creating an intimidating, hostile, or offensive working or academic environment; - 2. has the purpose or effect of substantially or unreasonably interfering with an individual's work or academic performance; or - otherwise adversely affects an individual's employment or academic opportunities.
+- A. "Assault" is: - 1. an act done with intent to cause fear in another of immediate bodily harm or death; - 2. the intentional infliction of or attempt to inflict bodily harm upon another; or - 3. the threat to do bodily harm to another with present ability to carry out the threat. - B. "Harassment" prohibited by this policy consists of physical or verbal conduct, including, but not limited to, electronic communications, relating to an individual's or group of individuals' race, color, creed, religion, national origin, sex, age, marital status, familial status, status with regard to public assistance, sexual orientation, including gender identity or expression, or disability, when the conduct: - 1. has the purpose or effect of creating an intimidating, hostile, or offensive working or academic environment; - 2. has the purpose or effect of substantially or unreasonably interfering with an individual's work or academic performance; or - 3. otherwise adversely affects an individual's employment or academic opportunities. - C. "Immediately" means as soon as possible but in no event longer than 24 hours.